Looked After Children and Care Leavers

 The role of NHS Surrey Heartlands

-NHS Surrey Heartlands has a statutory responsibility to support Looked After Children under the Children’s Act 1989, 2004 and Promoting the Health and Wellbeing of Looked After Children (DfE,DOH 2015) both of which set out a duty to comply with requests from the Local Authority to provide support and services to Looked After Children, including the statutory requirement for the completion and quality assurance of health assessments.
+Both set out a duty to comply with requests from the Local Authority to provide support and services to Looked After Children, including the statutory requirement for the completion and quality assurance of health assessments.

 The role of the Looked After Children and Care Leavers Team

-The role of the Surrey Heartlands Designated Looked After Childrens Team is to:
+The role of the Surrey Heartlands Designated Looked After Children's Team is to:

-- Listen to the voice of the child – ensuring that children and young people’s voices are at the heart of the work we do.
+1. Listen to the voice of the child – ensuring that children and young people’s voices are at the heart of the work we do.

-- Promote the health and welfare of Looked After Children and Care Leavers – overcoming health inequalities and improve the social determinants of health.
+2. Promote the health and welfare of Looked After Children and Care Leavers – overcoming health inequalities and improve the social determinants of health.

-- Provide strategic leadership and oversight.
+3. Provide strategic leadership and oversight.

-- Fulfill corporate parenting responsibilities.
+4. Fulfill corporate parenting responsibilities.

-- Advocate for children and young people – challenge and escalate issues with a child first approach to ensure the child’s needs are met.
+5. Advocate for children and young people – challenge and escalate issues with a child first approach to ensure the child’s needs are met.

-- Work in partnership – with multi-agency partners and stakeholders to improve the health and wellbeing of Looked After Children and Care Leavers.
+6. Work in partnership – with multi-agency partners and stakeholders to improve the health and wellbeing of Looked After Children and Care Leavers.

-- Influence commissioning.
+7. Influence commissioning.

-- Be accountable to service users – demonstrate clear governance structures to ensure good service delivery and promote good outcomes for people who use our services.
+8. Be accountable to service users – demonstrate clear governance structures to ensure good service delivery and promote good outcomes for people who use our services.

 Looked After Children and Care Leavers Strategy